Ye Mingchen: Legacy

 Ye briefly won the favor of the Xianfeng Emperor, but his policy fell out of favor when hostilities broke out.
 Contemporary British public opinion regarded "Commissioner Yeh" as the embodiment of Chinese xenophobia and he was frequently caricatured in British media.
 But his image in the West was not unanimously negative.
 For instance, the German writer Theodor Fontane, who learned about Ye while working in London in the late 1850s, was touched by Ye's fate and later published an essay on the official.

 Official Chinese historiography long blamed Ye for precipitating the Second Opium War, but now he is frequently hailed as an early Chinese patriot and a monument has been erected in his memory in Guangzhou.

 Iconography

-A sketch of Ye captured and kept on board of HMS Inflexible was made to depict him as a hideous monster.
+A sketch of Ye captured and kept on board HMS Inflexible was made to depict him as a hideous monster.
 It got broad circulation as British propaganda justifying the Arrow (second Opium) War.